 Leave management made easy

-More states than ever are jumping on the bandwagon and requiring that employers offer PFML insurance to their employees.
-But even outside of PFML, employers have other federal, state and employer-specific leave policies to manage.
-Managing all of these policies can present quite the administrative burden to organizations.
-Want to learn how to streamline your leave management processes, reduce non-compliance risks and provide your employees with the best possible experience — during a time they may need it most?
-Check out how our Workforce Ready leave management tools can help.
+More states than ever are jumping on the bandwagon and requiring that employers offer paid family and medical leave insurance to their employees.
+But even outside of these PFML requirements, employers have other federal, state and employer-specific leave policies to manage.
+Managing all of these policies can present a tremendous administrative burden to organizations.
+Want to streamline your leave management processes, reduce non-compliance risks and provide your employees with the best possible experience — during a time they may need it most?
+Check out how our UKG Ready leave management tools can help.
 Click here for a video overview.

-Editor's note: This blog was updated on Jan.
-16, 2023 to reflect the most recent information and dates.
+Editor's note: This blog was originally published on Jan.
+17, 2023, but is routinely updated to reflect the most recent information.
+The latest revision occurred on March .